perl11/cperl/STATUS.md

   sense and cause not much trouble.
 * some security fixes for Unicode confusables, but more are needed (use strict 'names').
 * handle method calls on protected stashes
+* disallow silent overflows of hash and array indices.
+New "Too many elements" error.
+* harmonize overlarge (>2GB) data, max.
+I64/I32 string and array lengths, U32 hash keys. you can properly access all elements, unlike with perl5.

 Most of them only would have a chance to be merged upstream if a p5p committer would have written it.